kanenorman/mobility-ai/milestone_submissions/milestone_5.md

 ## App Design, Setup, and Code Organization

 In designing the architecture of our application, we have meticulously embraced a microservices-based approach, a decision rooted in industry best practices for scalable, robust software engineering.
 This approach is not only about achieving modularity but also about ensuring future scalability, vital for real-world applications.
-Our code organization is structured with an acute emphasis on maintainability and clarity, aligning with the highest standards of software engineering.
+Our code organization is structured with an acute emphasis on maintainability and clarity, aligning with the highest standards of software engineering and the milestone markschemes.

 ![Screencase of MS5 video app](../assets/ms5_mbta_screen_record.gif)